An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 Risk Factors for Ovarian Cancer

-Ethnicity: Ovarian cancer is more common in white women than in African American women.
-Women who are of Ashkenazi (Eastern European) Jewish descent have a higher risk for developing ovarian cancer.
+Ovarian cancer is more common in white women than in African American women.
+Women who are of Ashkenazi (Eastern European) Jewish descent have a higher risk of developing ovarian cancer.

 - First-degree relative (mother, sister, or daughter) with ovarian cancer at any age.
 The risk increases with the number of affected first-degree relatives.